DanielleGrigsby/piano-exercise-matrix/README.md

 2. Ensure you have `index.html`, `style.css`, and `script.js` in the same project folder.
 3. Open `index.html` in any modern web browser (e.g., Chrome, Firefox, Edge, Safari).

-*(When I deploy it to GitHub Pages, I'll add the live URL here later).*

 ## 🔮 Future Plans (Examples)